Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/_index.md

 ## System requirements

-* An environment to run the agent Docker containers.
+* An environment to run the agent Docker containers

 ## Region support